 Evaluating Achievement of Course Outcomes.
-Each course director will devise a plan of assessment activities that, along with a student's performance in seminar discussions, will allow faculty to determine whether each of their students has achieved each course outcome.
+Each course director will create a plan of assessment that, along with a student's performance in seminar discussions, will allow faculty to determine whether each of their students has achieved each learning outcome.
 Assessment activities may include exams, papers, oral presentations, case analyses, and exercises.
-Rubrics are used for each graded event to assess and document student performance.

-Course syllabi will establish the weight of each graded event in the determination of a student's final grade.
+Course syllabi will establish the weight of assessment in the determination of a student's final grade.
 Students must earn a grade of 80 or above on each assignment to pass the course.
-Earned grades of less than 80 fall under the Remediation Policy stated below.
+Earned grades of less than 80 fall under the ROAR Policy stated below.

 Evaluating Achievement of Program Outcomes.
 Under OBME, programs must provide evidence that their graduates have demonstrated achievement of each PLO during the academic year.
 Students have shared responsibility for their learning, and along with faculty, must measure their learning throughout the year towards achievement of the PLOs.
-Students are encouraged to seek guidance and additional instruction as needed from their faculty members and faculty advisor.
+Students are encouraged to seek guidance and additional instruction as needed from their faculty members and their Faculty Advisor.
 Students will be assessed rigorously and candidly and should expect faculty to ask deep questions to probe their learning.